Brewery Business Plan

 Operations Plan

-Everyday short-term processes include all of the tasks involved in running your brewery such as brewing beer, serving customers, procuring supplies, keeping the store clean, etc.
+Everyday short-term processes include all of the tasks involved in running your brewery such as managing the brewing process, serving customers, procuring supplies, keeping the store clean, inventory management, etc.

 Long-term goals are the milestones you hope to achieve.
 These could include the dates when you expect to serve your X,000th customer, or when you hope to reach $X in sales.
 It could also be when you expect to hire your Xth employee or launch in new markets.